ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 assert [factorial(i) for i in range(7)] == [1, 1, 2, 6, 24, 120, 720]
 ```

-In this more explicit implementation it is clearer that the last logical
+In this more explicit implementation, it is clearer that the last logical
 statement is the multiplication `n * previous_factorial`.

-The call graph in the case of linear recursive functions is a series a nodes
+The call graph in the case of linear recursive functions is a series of nodes
 called sequentially, hence the name:

 [![Recursive Factorial Call Graph]({static}images/recursion/recursive_factorial-thumbnail.png){: .narrow .b-lazy width=200 data-src=/blog/images/recursion/recursive_factorial.png }](/blog/images/recursion/recursive_factorial.png)